turingschool-examples/whats-cookin-starter-kit/README.md

 ## Abstract:
-Many people have routine eating palates and WHATS COOKING GOOD LOOKIN! offers many unique recipes as well as cooking instructions to advance a persons culinary experience.

-WHAT'S COOKIN' GOOD LOOKIN' is a web application that provides a user the abilities of: being able to search a recipe, save a recipe, delete a saved recipe,filter all recipes,filter all saved recipes, search by tags, and see specifications on any app compiled recipe.
+Many people have diverse culinary tastes, WHATS COOKIN' GOOD LOOKIN offers users unique recipes, as well as cooking instructions, to advance a persons palette.
+In our application, a user has the abilitiy to search a recipe, save a recipe, delete a saved recipe, filter all recipes, filter all saved recipes, search by tags, and see specifications of a selected recipe.

 ## Installation Instructions:
 1. Start at https://github.com/daniabee/whats-cookin-good-lookin